 Find Time for Morning Meditation

 Pain can be both debilitating and discouraging, so it’s helpful to take active steps to maintain a positive mentality and self-affirming outlook towards the day ahead.
 Find five or ten minutes in the morning to meditate to help manage your pain and set a positive tone for your day.
 You can build up to longer meditation times after you’ve made it a regular part of your morning ritual.
+While meditating, it is important to stay concentrated in order to achieve your goal.
+Incorporating crystals or sound tools into your practice can help you to stay focused.
+For example, green crystals are known for their ability to ground and center the user.
+If you find yourself being pulled out of your meditation by intrusive thoughts, hold a green crystal in your hand and focus on its energy.
 Stress can be toxic to your body and it can amplify pain, so starting your day with a focus on calmness and mindfulness can have both a positive mental and physical benefit.

 Set Reasonable Expectations